 Burned into our memory is the fact that the shepherds saw the angels, went to Bethlehem and worshiped the baby Jesus.
 All the Nativity displays end that way, with the shepherds fixed in place.
 But in fact, Christmas day was the very beginning of the shepherds’ story, since they rushed right out and began to tell others what they had seen.

 We read Luke’s gospel and see what the shepherds did – but what do we do to wrap up the Christmas season?

 - We measure the diagonal on the wide-screen TVs,

 - We rush out to spend our Christmas money.

 - We Facebook our friends about going on diets to work off the eggnog.

-- We return the gifts we didn’t like, plot to regift others in 2012, or wonder whether we should wait two years to regift, to make sure memories will have faded.
+- We return the gifts we didn’t like, plot to regift others in the following year, or wonder whether we should wait two years to regift, to make sure memories will have faded.